OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-12.md

 ## Joshua 12:23

-the king of Dor (in the heights of Dor), one; the king of Goiim in Gilgal, one;
+the king of Dor, situated on the heights of Dor, one; the king of Goiim at Gilgal, one;

 ## Joshua 12:24